SBCSnicholsLab/FvU/README.md

 # FvU
 Fused versus Unfused - Modelling the behaviour of chromosomal clines

 Veltsos et al. 2008 modelled two things.
 (1) the selection conditions for which a neo-X/neo-Y sex determination system can become fixed in a population with X0-system, and (2) which conditons favour the spread of the neo-sex chromosome system into other populations.
+This repo recapitulates and extends (2).

 ## Files